New Grad RN Program

 Sessions start in March and August of each year.
 Applications are accepted year-round.

-If you’re selected as a prospective candidate, we’ll ask you to submit a portfolio that highlights your professional goals and accomplishments.
-Your portfolio should include:
+New grads who are selected as a prospective candidate will be asked to submit a portfolio that highlights their professional goals and accomplishments.
+The portfolio should include:

 - Official college transcript(s)

 - Academic credentials, such as copies of your nursing degree